MohammadHosseinYaghubi/BugRace/README.md

-Here’s a professional and engaging description of your game in English that you can include in your `README.md` file:

----

 # **Race Bug Game**

 **Race Bug** is a simple and fun arcade-style game built using **Pygame**, a popular Python library for creating games.
 In this game, you control a bug (the "Race Bug") and try to dodge incoming obstacles.
 The longer you survive, the higher your score!
 But be careful—crashing into an obstacle will end the game.